xenon-middleware/xenon-docker-images/xenon-fixed-client/README.md

 Image which will run the [Xenon](http://nlesc.github.io/Xenon/) fixed client environment tests.

+Fixed client environment tests, are integration tests which rely on a specific state of the environment on the client.
+For example, the presence (or lack) of specific credentials (such as from SSH or globus) or on the content of certain configurations files (such as SSH's known_hosts files).
+Since we cannot control these on an abritrary machine on which the test are run, we run these tests in a docker container instead.

 Will startup Docker containers to test against.

 # Build with: